carlasushi/palomaclay-TEA/src/week-1.md

 Don't forget to clean the little holes on wheel head, and of course your tools.

-Pipes get clogged with clay, to avoid damaging them we use three buckets: rinse one | rinse two | clay scrapts.
+Pipes get clogged with clay, to avoid damaging them we use three buckets:
+ - Clay scraps.
+ - First rinse.
+ - Second rinse.

 ### Cleaning the wheel video